brandon-snider/cs336-a1/writeup.typ

   This makes sense.
 This repeated pattern is common when documents are double-encoded or improperly decoded, which is common in scraped web content.
 In fact, this exact byte sequence appear over 4,500 times in the OWT training set.

 + The OpenWebText tokenizer achieves a greater compression ratio, but with the tradeoff of having a much larger vocabulary size that enables it to capture domain-specific patterns and web content artifacts.
-The TinyStories tokenizer specializes in clean, simple English, reflecting the characteristics of its clean training set in contrast to the civerse, noisy content from the broader internet.
+The TinyStories tokenizer specializes in clean, simple English, reflecting the characteristics of its clean, narrow training set in contrast to the diverse, noisy content from the broader internet.

 == Problem (`tokenizer_experiments`): Experiments with Tokenizers (4 points)